 We have used models and methods from evolutionary dynamics to examine the evolution of feedback strategies, and we have discussed how these tools can be translated into adaptive control laws for engineered systems.
 Future work is needed to connect evolutionarily stable outcomes with optimal and robust emergent design solutions.
-In ongoing work, we are using singularity theory (Golubitsky and Schaeffer [1985]) as an organizing framework and a means to develop constructive design methodology for collective decision-making.
-A similar approach has been used for the realization of nonlinear behaviors such as switches, relaxation oscillators, and bursters (Franci and Sepulchre [2014]).
 It is also of interest to investigate variations and generalizations of the models and mechanisms of collective behavior described here, to explore additional exemplary collective dynamic phenomena and to evaluate performance bounds.
-An ultimate goal is to develop provable and systematic control design methodologies that yield high-performing, adaptive multi-agent system dynamics and address the myriad challenges that arise in the growing number of real-world applications.
+An ultimate goal is to develop provable and systematic control design methodologies that yield high-performing, adaptive multi-agent system dynamics and address the myriad challenges that arise in the growing number of realworld applications.